jamesrcutmore/Quiz-game1/README.md

 As a competitive person, I want to find a competitive game, so that I can challenge myself.

-As a music lover, I want to listen to music while I'm answering the questions, so that I get both visual and audio stimulation.

-As a goal achiever, I want to save the scores, so that I can drive to go past that score each time when I play.

 As a mobile user, I want an application that is mobile friendly, so that I can use it on my mobile.

 First Time Visitor Goals

 As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about how to play the game.

-As a First Time Visitor, I want to be able to easily navigate throughout the site to give the Quiz game a try.
+As a First Time Visitor, I want to be able to easily navigate throughout the site to give the Quiz game a go.

 As a First Time Visitor, I want to know about the developer information and their social media links.

 Returning Visitor Goals

-As a Returning Visitor, I want to find the leader board and beat my last score.
+As a Returning Visitor, I want them to beat them last score.

 As a Returning Visitor, I them to retest there knowledge and keep learning.

 Design
 Colour Scheme

-The two main colours used are red and yellow, you can find a copy of the colour palette here
+The two main colours used are white  and blue, you can find a copy of the colour palette here

 Typography